Taschen

 Taschen is a luxury art book publisher founded in 1980 by Benedikt Taschen in Cologne, Germany.
-As of January 2017, Taschen is co-managed by Benedikt and his eldest daughter, Marlene Taschen.
+As of January 2017, Taschen is co-managed by Benedikt Taschen and his eldest daughter, Marlene Taschen.

+Taschen focuses on making lesser-seen art and imagery available to bookstores.
+The firm has brought potentially controversial art and imagery, including fetishistic imagery, queer art, historical erotica, pornography, and adult magazines (including multiple books with Playboy magazine) into broader public view, publishing it alongside its books of comics reprints, art photography, painting, design, fashion, advertising history, film, and architecture.